Office of Special Education and Rehabilitative Services, Department of Education.

 Comment: One commenter suggested that the Department sponsor a related project that emphasizes the involvement of State VR agencies in early intervention and job retention.

-Discussion: The Department recognizes the importance of providing VR services that focus on early intervention and of providing those services to currently or recently employed individuals to help them retain their jobs.
+Discussion: The Department recognizes the importance of providing VR services that focus on early intervention and of providing those services to currently or recently Start Printed Page 47800employed individuals to help them retain their jobs.
 However, early intervention is not the focus of this priority, and the Department cannot comment on the content of future priorities.

 Comment: Two commenters recommended that the priority be revised to require the grantee to conduct rigorous and analytical research on effective practices, such as evidence-based interventions for supported employment, benefits counseling, and behavioral/attitudinal changes.